 Heerlen-North gets quality boost through new collaboration

 Housing corporation Woonpunt, quarry owner Beaujean Onroerend Goed, project developer Prospect Residential Parcs (PRP) and Gemeente Heerlen signed a cooperation agreement on July 9 for the development and restructuring of Heerlen-Noord for the next 15 to 20 years.
-The approach is aimed at structurally improving the liveability and future-proofing of Heerlerheide, as part of Heerlen-Noord, and will provide a significant quality boost to the housing and living environment.
+The approach will permanently improve the livability and future-proofing of Heerlerheide, as part of Heerlen-Noord.
+It is going to give a major quality improvement to the housing and living environment.

 From one-sided to diverse